biobase-ai/biobase/apps/studio/data/__templates/README.md

 ### SQL queries and mutations

 The dashboard often needs to query the users database directly.
-You can use the `executeSql()` function to do this.
+There are already some reusable hooks for this in `data/sql`.
+Reference the `data/fdw` directory for an example of how to use them.

+Note that the query key of the `useExecuteSqlQuery` hook will be automatically filled with an md5 hash of the SQL query, unless you provide a name for the query.

 ## Files